Careers with a Degree in Sociology

 If you know where you would really like to work, check out that company's website for job postings and apply.
 Job search engines will allow you to search for work by location, job title, field, and other options.

-There are hundreds of job listings posted for Tufts students in Jumbo Jobs.
+There are hundreds of job listings posted for Tufts students in Handshake.
 New jobs are posted daily.
 Here is a sampling of entry-level opportunities for which Sociology majors could apply:

 - Research Associate – Endpoint Outcomes